Why Film in Hungary?

 Budapest Filming Services

-iconic landmark vistas, national museum courtyards, and Seine riverfronts alongside modern districts like La Défense for classic and contemporary looks.
+Parliament vistas, Buda Castle courtyards, and Danube riverfronts alongside modern districts for classic and contemporary looks.

-- Iconic monuments including iconic landmark and national museum
+- Iconic monuments including Parliament and Fisherman's Bastion

 - World-class studios and vendors for turnkey productions